openshift/enhancements/enhancements/node-tuning/mixed-cpu-node-plugin.md

 at various lifecycle stages of container e.g. CreateContainer, UpdateContainer, etc., and modifies the container's cgroup to include a set of shared CPUs.

-The shared CPUs are part of the [reserved-cpus](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#explicitly-reserved-cpu-list) CPUs pool.
+Shared CPUs append to Kubelet [reservedSystemCpus](https://kubernetes.io/docs/tasks/administer-cluster/reserve-compute-resources/#explicitly-reserved-cpu-list).
+This means that when the feature enabled, Kubelet's `reservedSystemCpus` composed of PerformanceProfile's `spec.cpu.reserved` + `spec.cpu.shared`.
-The reason to utilize the reserved CPUs is because of CPU manager which is not aware of the CPUs lying in this pool, so it doesn't undo or changes the allocation logic performed by the plugin.
+The reason we utilize Kubelet `reservedSystemCpus` is because of CPU manager, which is not aware of the CPUs lying in this pool, so it doesn't undo or changes the allocation logic performed by the plugin.
 Therefore, the plugin assigns the shared CPUs to containers without racing/conflict the CPU manager behavior.
 More about this decision at the [Alternative](mixed-cpu-node-plugin.md#alternatives) section

+There is a plan for a feature called [shared-partition](https://github.com/openshift/enhancements/pull/1421) that implements additional pool.
+When shared-partition lands, Kubelet's cpu pool layout should look roughly like:
+1. `reservedSystemCpus`
+2. `guaranteedCpus` <- new pool
+3. `sharedCpus` = All CPUs - `reservedSystemCpus` - `guaranteedCpus`

+When shared-partition feature enabled, mixed-cpu-node-plugin allocates the shared cpus from the `sharedCpus` pool and not from the reservedSystemCpus anymore.

+The following section summarizes the shared-cpus source in each flow:
+* mixed-cpu enabled -> `cpu.shared` appends to Kubelet's `reservedSystemCPUs`
+* shared-partition enabled -> Kubelet's `sharedCpus` = All cpus - `reserved` - `isolated`
+* Both enabled -> sharedCpus = All cpus - `reserved` - `isolated`

 The node-plugin populates a special device named `openshift.io/shared-cpus` to provide way for pods to request for this special type of CPUs.